commercelayer/sanity-commerce/README.md

 });
 ```

+## Core Concepts

+- Catalog: A catalog is a collection of products, often tailored for different markets or seasons.
+It acts as a container for your product offerings, allowing for organization and easy management within a specific context.
+- Taxonomy: A taxonomy is a hierarchical system for classifying and organizing content.
+It is used to group products into broad categories, such as 'Clothing' or 'Electronics', which can then be broken down into more specific subcategories.
+- Taxon: A taxon is an individual category within a taxonomy.
+Taxons can be nested, allowing you to create a detailed structure for product classification.
+- Product: A product represents an individual item for sale.
+It is the core of your e-commerce catalog and can be associated with multiple variants.
+- Variant: A variant is a specific version of a product, which might differ in size, color, or other attributes.
+Each variant is a unique combination of these attributes and is typically associated with a unique SKU.

+## Relationships and Hierarchy

+- Products are linked to Variants, which define the different purchasable versions of a product.
+- Taxonomies organize Taxons into a hierarchical structure, providing a framework for - categorizing products.
+- Catalogs group products and their related taxonomies to present a curated collection to the end-user.

 ### Configuration Options

 For product and variant attributes, there are some fields already preconfigured.
 Using field names that already exist will **override** the default content model.
 It is highly recommended to check the result of the content model before adding custom extensions.